 Select the method you want to use to download the software.

-You can download Oracle Database software from the Oracle website or the Oracle Software Delivery Cloud portal and extract them on your hard disk.
+You can download Oracle Database software from the Oracle website or the Oracle Software Delivery Cloud portal and extract them to the Oracle home.
 Ensure that you review and understand the terms of the license.